Dosan Ahn Changho-class submarine: DSME-3000

 DSME has offered a 3,000-tonne variant of the KSS-III, known as the DSME-3000 to the Indian Navy, under the latter's Project-75 (India) (P-75I) submarine procurement initiative.
 The DSME-3000 is noted to be quite similar to the KSS-III, featuring a displacement of about 3,300 t, with a length measuring 83.5 m and a beam measuring 9.7 m.
 The DSME-3000 was first displayed to the public at the 2021 convention of the "International Maritime Defense Industry Exhibition" (MADEX), held at Busan, South Korea.

 The DSME-3000 will be equipped with lithium-ion batteries and a fuel-cell powered AIP system, as on the KSS-III; however, the variant being offered to India lacks the K-VLS cells, which are standard on both Batch-I and Batch-II submarines being built for the Republic of Korea Navy.

 DSME entered the competition in April 2019 and was later shortlisted as a finalist, along with four other international shipyards - ThyssenKrupp Marine Systems (TKMS), Rubin Design Bureau, Navantia and Naval Group.
 As of September 2021, the firm is reported to be the only remaining contender; the other four contenders either withdrew or were disqualified from the program, on account of varying reasons.

+Operators

+Current Operators

+Republic of Korea Navy - Three in service, out of a total of nine planned.

+Potential Operators

+Royal Canadian Navy — Up to twelve conventionally-powered submarines are planned to replace the Victoria class submarines, with long-range patrols being a key factor.
+Hanwha has emerged as a frontrunner, formally responding to the request for information by its deadline of 18 November, 2024.
+If Hanwha wins the 12-boat contract in 2026, they are offering to have the first submarine launched by 2032 and the first four by 2035.
+Hyundai Heavy Industries made a partner offer to supply artillery, likely the K9 Thunder.
+On 26 August 2025, the KSS-III was shortlisted alongside the TKMS Type 212CD as the only qualified options.